New York's Stonewall Inn, gay landmark, poised for historical status

-NEW YORK (Reuters) - The Stonewall Inn, the bar considered the birthplace of the U.S. gay rights movement, could move a step closer to historical status on Tuesday after a meeting of New York City’s Landmarks Preservation Commission.
+NEW YORK, June 1 (Reuters) - The Stonewall Inn, the bar considered the birthplace of the U.S. gay rights movement, could move a step closer to historical status on Tuesday after a meeting of New York City’s Landmarks Preservation Commission.

 The commission will decide whether to add the Greenwich Village gay bar, the site of 1969 riots in response to a police raid, to its calendar of public hearings.
 That typically is the first step to a property securing landmark status, said Damaris Olivo, a spokeswoman for the commission.